-In addition to advertising your open house, your broker should employ a number of simple but not necessarily obvious marketing techniques, beginning with your front door.
+In addition to advertising your open house, your broker should employ some simple but not necessarily obvious marketing techniques, beginning with your front door.

-“Signage is very key, not just within the unit but as well as the doors outside the building,” says Frances Katzen of Prudential Douglas Elliman.
-A simple, clear sign with phone numbers and the time of the open house “is very effective and much overlooked.”
+“Signage is very key, not just within the unit but as well as the doors outside the building,” says Frances Katzen of Douglas Elliman.
+A simple, clear sign with phone numbers and the time of the open house “is very effective, and much overlooked.”

-Keep the doorman in the loop too so they’ll treat your visitors nicely and inform others about your open house, suggests broker-blogger Malcolm Carter.
+Keep the doorman in the loop, too, so they’ll treat your visitors nicely and inform others about your open house.

-(If the building requires appointments to see the “open” house, make sure that’s in the advertising information.
-A potential buyer will probably still get in, but doormen can be downright hostile in those circumstances.)
+If the building requires appointments, make sure that’s in the advertising information.
+A potential buyer will probably still get in, but doormen can be downright hostile in those circumstances.

-Somewhat counterintuitively, agents at competing properties can be potential allies.
+Somewhat counterintuitively, agents at competing apartments can be potential allies.

-“Sending personal emails inviting other brokers that have listings in the area will always increase your traffic and the chances of having a successful open house,” says Maundrell.
+“Sending personal emails inviting other brokers that have listings in the area will always increase your traffic and the chances of having a successful open house,” Maundrell says.

 The emails should make clear that even though outside brokers may be working their own open houses, they can send their potential buyers and earn a co-broking commission.